For Immediate Release

 While demand will remain strong, supply of this precious metal has already attained peak levels as per reports.
 Lower gold prices in the past few years had restricted the ability of gold producers to invest in new projects.
 There are few new projects and expansions anticipated to commence production this year.

 Further, those in the near-term pipeline are generally fairly modest in scale.
 Thus, global mine supply is in the danger of trickling down.
 The combination of lower mined gold supply and higher demand could eventually help prices navigate north.

 How to Play the Industry

-Despite a low ranking now, improved performance compared with the S&P 500, low valuation and earnings growth expectation makes a good investment case for the gold mining industry.
-Investors can consider the following gold stocks that are backed by a solid Zacks Rank.
+Despite a low ranking now, improved performance compared with the S&P 500, low valuation and earnings growth expectation for the industry makes a good investment case for the gold mining industry.
+Investors can consider the following gold stocks that are backed by a solid Zacks Rank and estimate revisions.

 Strong Stocks that Should Be in the News

 Many are little publicized and fly under the Wall Street radar.
 They're virtually unknown to the general public.
 Yet today's 220 Zacks Rank #1 "Strong Buys" were generated by the stock-picking system that has nearly tripled the market from 1988 through 2015.
 Its average gain has been a stellar +26% per year.
 See these high-potential stocks free >>.

 Get the full Report on FCX - FREE

 Get the full Report on GSS - FREE